 Salt Lake City, UT

-Imbue oversaw the design, construction documents, permitting through the city and construction observation of this 2800 square foot residence.
+Imbue oversaw the design, construction documents, city permitting, and construction observation of this single family dwelling.

 Location: Salt Lake City, UT, US